-I’m Kat and I want to talk a bit about my recent trip to Sierra Leone.
+I’m Kat and I want to tell you about my recent trip to Sierra Leone.

-I’ve seen first-hand the impact our tech hubs can have on the lives of young people in Sierra Leone.
-Earlier this month I visited Sierra Leone; a trip that proved to be moving and inspirational in many ways.
+Earlier this month I visited Sierra Leone and saw first-hand the impact our tech hubs are having on the lives of young people; it proved to be moving and inspirational trip in many ways.

-Young people such as Emmanuel, generally feel neglected in their remote communities, trapped with no way to seek eduacation or employment.
-The huge benefits that our tech hubs will provide to them is access to technology, they will gain computer literacy and be provided with useful tricks of the trade about business prices, sales and saving techniques to improve their businesses, plus opportunities to connect with new partners and customers.
+Young people such as Emmanuel, generally feel neglected in their remote communities, trapped with no way to seek education or employment.
+The huge benefits that our tech hubs provide is access to technology – including computer literacy training and useful tricks of the trade about business prices, sales and saving techniques to improve their businesses, plus opportunities to connect with new partners and customers.
 Meaning Emmanuel will finally be able to set up his own kiosk and gain regular customers.

 I found the dedication of young people such as Emmanuel so inspiring.
 He spoke of how he wanted to make a success of his business so that he could give back to his community.
 I hadn’t anticipated hearing that; Emmanuel wants to give the future generation of young people opportunities that he never had; an attitude that is driving the ambitions of many young people.